didi4yeah/VestiaireWeather/README.md

 ![Tablet home](https://raw.github.com/didi4yeah/VestiaireWeather/master/screenshots/VestaireWeather_tablet.png "Tablet home")

 ##TODO
-* Network error (timeout) + Snackbar messages
 * List selector in tablet mode to know wich element is selected
-* Offline mode, too long to do it but architecture is ready for it since model layer can be used to get back data from database for instance
+* Offline mode (even though app won't crash if no network), was too long to do it but architecture is ready for it since model layer can be used to get back data from database for instance